thalesvb/sccc2-collatz/README.md

 This is a submission to [SAP Community Coding Challenge #2][community_challenge].

-There are three implementations provided:
+There are four implementations provided:

 Synchronous
 ---